bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 concept.

-The very cool and welcome MMDVMhost log backup/restore and re-application on reboot code, is courtesy of Mark, `KNTOD`.
+The very cool and welcome MMDVMhost log backup/restore and re-application on reboot code, is courtesy of Mark, `KN2TOD`.

 Lastly, but certainly not least; I owe an *enormous* amount of gratitude toward a true gentleman, scholar and incredibly talented hacker...Jonathan Naylor,